BenJetson/CPSC424-project/README.md

 - Methodology/Design: explain the methods and/or system design that you used to achieve your objectives.
 You should have at least one figure that illustrates the methodology or design.
-- Graduate students: User's Manual.
-For the projects that are building something that is meant to be used by 'users', this section should allow a user to understand how to use the system.
-This fully documents what you have built.
-If there are systems that you use, such as MySQL or PHP packages, you should provide detailed instructions as to how someone should install these components.
-The instructions should provide enough details so that one of your classmates can get your project running on his/her VM given your tar.gz and final report.
 - Analysis/results: This documents the validation, demonstration, analysis of your project.
 - Conclusions and future work: Summarize what you achieved and draw conclusions